Arizona Senate on track to pass budget after House Dems walk

-PHOENIX (AP) — Arizona House Democrats refused to show up at the Capitol on Tuesday, blocking debate on a budget and a major tax cut primarily benefitting the wealthy.
+PHOENIX (AP) — Arizona House Democrats refused to show up at the Capitol on Tuesday, blocking debate on a budget and a major tax cut primarily benefiting the wealthy.

 They also unveiled a raft of new policy changes that include a massive expansion of the state’s private school voucher program.